joehuchette/ISCO-spring-school/code/README.md

 Pkg.add("Pajarito")
 ```

-Pajarito requires the presence of a linear mixed integer programming (MIP) solver and a semidefinite programming (SDP).
-While Pajarito can use Cbc as a MIP solver, we recommend also installing a commercial MIP solver.
-We include instructions to install an SDP solver and a commercial MIP solver in the following sections.

 ## 7. Install IJulia and Jupyter

 [Jupyter](http://jupyter.org) is a convenient notebook-based interface to present documents which interleave code, text, and equations.
 Example code will be available both in notebook and text-file format so Jupyter is not required for the demonstration.